 What is a Critical Shortage Facility?

-A CSF is a public or private health care facility located in, designated as, or serving a Health Professional Shortage Area (HPSA).
+A Critical Shortage Facility is a public or private health care facility located in, designated as, or serving a Health Professional Shortage Area (HPSA).

 A HPSA is an area lacking enough primary care or mental health professionals.

-Review the APG for a complete list of eligible facilities.
+Review the Application and Program Guidance (PDF - 771 KB) for a complete list of eligible facilities.

 Many Americans go without necessary health care.
 This includes checkups, preventive screenings, and vaccines.
 This happens when there aren’t enough health care workers in their communities.

 There continues to be a need for nurses throughout the United States.
-The Nurse Corps SP helps address these issues.
+The Nurse Corps Scholarship Program helps address these issues.

 What impact has Nurse Corps had on communities in need?

 Visit the Growth of the Nurse Corps Workforce page for more information on the impact the Nurse Corps has had on rural and underserved communities.

 Call: 1-800-221-9393 | TTY: 1-877-897-9910